manishshadrach-droid/w-g-ecom-web/README.md

 This is not a chatbot.

-This project extends a standard e-commerce application with an AI-driven backend that converts natural language into structured, actionable workflows.
+This system was built by layering AI orchestration on top of an existing production-style e-commerce frontend.

-Instead of generating responses, the system interprets intent and executes deterministic logic.
+Instead of generating responses, the system converts natural language into structured, actionable workflows.

 ---